Who can apply for a Hoas apartment?

-At the beginning of terms, from August to October and from January to February, any apartments that become available (excluding studios) are offered to new students as a rule.
-Priority is given to applicants who come from outside of the capital area.
+- At the beginning of terms any apartments that become available are offered to new students.
+The applicants who come from outside of the capital area have a priority.

-Apartments located in Helsinki are primarily given to those who study in Helsinki.
-Find out more about setting the maximum rent and area requests.
+- Apartments located in Helsinki are primarily given to those who study in Helsinki.

 - Some properties have their own specific rules that are based on the ownership of the properties and the conditions of land leases.